fs1995/lw-mwp-tools/readme.txt

 == Description ==

-This plugin allows easy access to your PHP error log, nginx logs, and to view system resources without having to contact support.
+This plugin allows easy access to your PHP error log, nginx logs, and to view system resources on the Liquid Web Managed WordPress Hosting Platform without having to contact support.

 This is an unofficial plugin and is not affiliated with Liquid Web.